Kostikyan/Kostikyan/README.md

 #

 ### :man_technologist: About me:
-I am a beginner web developer.
-My journey to it began at an early age, where I learned the HTML markup language and CSS technology through video lessons.
-I tried myself in many ways, I tried to learn PHP,  Python, JS and I did fine.
-When I was 16, I started learning Java with a paid course.
-After studying, I want to become a back-end developer!
+I am a Java back-end developer specializing in the creation of web applications.
+My experience includes developing efficient server-side applications and crafting RESTful web applications.
+I have expertise in managing data flows to MySQL and using tools such as Postman, Conductor, and Docker.
+My core skills revolve around Java and Spring technologies, and my aim is to deliver high-quality and scalable web applications.

 - :telescope: Studying java back-end development!

 - :seedling: I’m in high school 45.

-- :zap: I want to learn a new profession and get a job.
+- :zap: I want to get a job.

 #